telerik/xamarin-forms-docs/controls/dataform/annotations/dataform-annotations-ignore.md

 ## IgnoreAttribute

-Properties marked with the Ignore attribute are not visualized by the RadDataForm.
+Properties marked with the Ignore attribute will force the **RadDataForm** to skip creating editor for them.

 ### Example